CPMpy/cpmpy/docs/how_to_debug.md

 coincidentally, they are ordered from most likely to least likely.
 So let's start at the bottom.

+If you don't have a bug yet, but are curious, here is some general advise from expert modeller [Håkan Kjellerstrand](http://www.hakank.org/):
+- Test the model early and often.
+This makes it easier to detect problems in the model.
+- When a model is not working, try to comment out all the constraints and then activate them again one by one to test which constraint is the culprit.
+- Check the domains (see lower).
+The domains should be as small as possible, but not smaller.
+If they are too large it can take a lot of time to get a solution.
+If they are too small, then there will be no solution.

 ## Debugging the solver

-If you get an error, try searching on the internet if other users have had the same.
+If you get an error and have difficulty understanding it, try searching on the internet if other users have had the same.

 If you don't find it, or if the solver runs fine and without error, but you don't get the answer you expect; then try swapping out the solver for another solver and see what gives...